JoyOfCodingPDX/GettingStarted/README.md

 permission to push changes from your local repository into my repository.
-Even if I did give you permission to push to my repository, we don't want the source code that you wrote for your projects to be available publically for everyone to see.
+Even if I did give you permission to push to my repository, we don't want the source code that you wrote for your projects to be available publicly for everyone to see.

 However, it is very useful to leverage git (and GitHub) to easily move that code between multiple machines.
 It would enable you